Alex Call Preview, Player Props: Nationals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.31 team ERA that ranks 18th across all league pitching staffs.
+- The Red Sox have the 18th-ranked team ERA across all league pitching staffs (4.33).

-- Red Sox pitchers combine to surrender 154 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- Red Sox pitchers combine to rank 25th in baseball in home runs given up (158 total, 1.3 per game).

-- Paxton gets the start for the Red Sox, his 16th of the season.
-He is 7-3 with a 3.36 ERA and 90 strikeouts in 80 1/3 innings pitched.
+- Sale (5-2) gets the starting nod for the Red Sox in his 13th start of the season.
+He has a 4.52 ERA in 63 2/3 innings pitched, with 78 strikeouts.

-- His most recent time out came on Thursday against the Kansas City Royals, when the left-hander tossed 5 1/3 scoreless innings while giving up six hits.
+- In his most recent time out on Friday, the left-hander went 4 2/3 innings against the Detroit Tigers, allowing two earned runs while surrendering one hit.

+- The 34-year-old has amassed a 4.52 ERA and 11 strikeouts per nine innings across 12 games this season, while giving up a batting average of .232 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.